zinx28/Fortnite-Newest-Cosmetics/README.md

 # Newest-Cosmetics
-This will be updated every update<br>
+This won't be updated anymore
-btw i only update the readme and the code not the .json files
 <br><br>
 Example of what it will look like: